mother-of-all-self-hosting/mash-playbook/docs/services/wordpress.md

 ## Usage

-Navigate to the domain you set as `wordpress_hostname`, select a language and create a admin user.
+Navigate to the domain you set as `wordpress_hostname`, select a language and create an admin user.

 > **Make sure to create a user with a strong password**